delexw/mcpware/README.md

 ## Architecture

 The gateway:
-1. Receives MCP requests via stdio
+1. Receives MCP requests via stdio from Claude Desktop
-2. Launches and manages backend MCP server processes
-3. Routes tool calls to appropriate backends
+2. Identifies which backend should handle the request
+3. Launches the backend's Docker container (if needed)
-4. Returns responses to the client
+4. Forwards the request to the backend via stdio
+5. Returns the backend's response to Claude Desktop

-### Docker-in-Docker Limitation
+### Container Architecture

-When mcpware runs inside a Docker container:
+When running in Docker, mcpware uses a "Docker-out-of-Docker" approach:
+- mcpware runs in its own container
-- It uses the host's Docker daemon (via socket mount) to launch backend containers
+- It accesses the host's Docker daemon through the mounted socket
-- Backend processes run as sibling containers, not child processes
-- NPM/host-based backends cannot be launched because:
+- Backend containers are created as siblings (not children) on the host
+- Communication happens through stdio pipes between containers

+This is different from true "Docker-in-Docker" and is more secure and efficient.

+### Limitations of Container-Based Deployment

+The containerized deployment has these constraints:
+- **Only Docker backends**: Backend commands must start with `["docker", "run", ...]`
-  - The mcpware container doesn't have Node.js or other host tools
+- **No NPM/host tools**: The mcpware container lacks Node.js, Python, etc.
-  - File system paths would refer to the container's filesystem, not the host
+- **Isolated filesystem**: Container can't access host files directly
-  - Network isolation prevents proper stdio communication with host processes
+- **Network isolation**: Can't communicate with host processes via stdio

-This architectural constraint ensures security and isolation but limits backends to Docker-based implementations only.
+For maximum flexibility (NPM backends, host tools), run mcpware directly on the host machine instead of in Docker.

 ## License